-There is a one-off registration fee of £50.
+There is a one-off registration fee of £75 which covers the Riding Club insurance until 31st January the following year.
 Your local BRC Area may also charge an annual fee for members; ask your local representative for details on charges.

-Once the club is fully affiliated there is a fee of £11.50 per member to cover the cost of BRC organisation and activities.
+At the end of the calendar year, there is a fee of £12 per member to cover the cost of BRC organisation, membership benefits, insurance and activities, this fee is applicable to all registered British Riding Clubs provisional or fully affiliated.
 There is also a Corporate Insurance Fee paid to South Essex Insurance Brokers via BRC.
 This is £135 for clubs with up to 80 members, and £155 for clubs with more than 80 members.